Search features

 Dr. Sam J. Fecich Email Email More info More Info

 ...EDUC 511.
 INTEGRATIVE STEM FOR ADOLESCENT AND MIDDLE SCHOOL.
 This course focuses on STEM topics, methods, curriculum and instruction for school students in grades 4-8.
 The course is designed for candidates seeking an endorsement in Integrative Science, Technology, Engineering, and Mathematics Education.
 In this course, students will (a) Apply knowledge of standards that are pivotal in the STEM... for 4-8 students.
 Prerequisite: EDUC 510.
 This course is in partial fulfillment of the STEM endorsement from Pennsylvania Department of Education.
-Semester course, online only, three hours....
+Online, three hours....

 EDUC 375 A - SECONDARY FIELD EXPER (3RD LEVEL) (2024-2025 Spring Semester)